 Remember, these also make great gifts, both for the collector or the batik or stamping artist in your family.
 They are also fantastic to collect, as they are works of art in and of themselves and are so wonderful just to look at.
 Check out some projects you can use them for:

-There are some beauties in here that will make great gifts!!!
-More traditional Indonesian designs, some modern designs, also some simple less expensive designs and geometrics.
-Some great repeating patterns for surface design, and a bunch of really nice borders!
-They managed to find a trove of more of those fabulous florals, as well as some simpler ones.
-Watch for mirror images!
-Used to stamp opposite each other, or with thicker fabric, to stamp the back side.
+Stay tuned!
+We have a guy in Indonesia currently scouring Bali for some more of these collectable beauties.
 We always feel extremely fortunate whenever we get these, because Batik is enjoying a resurgence in popularity, so the used tjaps are getting more scarce.
 Scavenger types even try to grab them up to melt down for the copper content, gasp.
-We currently have a guy who seems to know where to look, so it is always exciting to see what he is sending.
+But so far, our guy seems to know where to look, so it is always exciting to see what he is sending.